 Some annual flowers can be sown indoors prior to your last frost date.
 Find when to plant seeds indoors for varieties.
 Check seed packet for sowing information.
 Some annuals do better direct sown into the garden rather than being transplanted.

 Maintaining the annual flower garden

 Do not over-fertilize the plants as they grow or you could promote more lush green foliage growth than flower buds.
 An application of fertilizer in the soil when first planted should be sufficient.
-Another application of fertilizer mid-season is acceptable if the plants appear to need a boost.
+Another application of annual plant fertilizer mid-season is acceptable if the plants appear to need a boost.

 Some plants may require staking, such as sunflowers or bachelor buttons.
 Plants that fall over and are laying on the ground will turn upward towards the sun, but flower production will be reduced and stems will be bent unnaturally for cutting.

 Cutting stems for bouquets acts as deadheading, keeping the plant from going to seed.
 New branches, buds and flowers will keep forming as you keep cutting stems.
 Remove spent buds before they go to seed or your flower production will be severely stunted.

 You can cut flowers any time of day, but it’s most ideal in the early morning or late in the afternoon.